pventon/AFTN-Terminal-Application/README.md

 <h1>AFTN Terminal Application Usage</h1>
 <p>There is a file called <b><i>RunAftnTerminal</i></b> in the project root directory that is the application entry point.
 </p>
-<p>In this file there is a working directory path specified that must be set to a location directory; this directory will be used to store all messages processed by the application.
+<p>In this file there is a working directory path specified that must be set to a local directory; this directory will be used to store all messages processed by the application.
 Do not put other files in the working directory or any of its subdirectories.</p>
 <p>Each message is stored as an XML file and these files are placed in the working directory and its subdirectories.</p>
 <p>The project was written using the PyCharm IDE; a 'test' working directory is provided as part of the <a href="https://github.com/">GitHub</a> repository in the directory shown in the usage code example shown below.
 This directory contains a number of ATS messages that can be used to evaluate the application functionality.</p>
 <pre><code>